solana-foundation/developer-content/content/courses/program-security/type-cosplay.md

-The data validation check for the `admin` field is also moved from the instruction logic to the account validation struct using the `has_one` constraint. `#[account(has_one = admin)]` specifies that the `admin_config` account’s `admin` field must match the `admin` account passed into the instruction.
+The data validation check for the `admin` field is also moved from the instruction logic to the account validation struct using the `has_one` constraint. `#[account(has_one = admin)]` specifies that the `admin_config` account's `admin` field must match the `admin` account passed into the instruction.
 Note that for the `has_one` constraint to work, the naming of the account in the struct must match the naming of the field on the account you are validating.